nullgemm/instant_osx/readme.md

 ```

 ## Installation
-Only KVM and bootdisk creation are automated, the installation itself is not.
+Only the VM and bootdisk creation are automated, the installation itself is not.
 Here is how to proceed in order to get a working setup as quickly as possible.

 After the installation program has booted you must format your system disk